stillbuilds/stillbuilds/README.md

 - Build real tools that are beautiful, useful, and non-exploitative
 - Replace my factory income with indie revenue or remote work by **Oct 10, 2025**
-- Share the journey publicly with transparency, intent, and maybe a little anime
+- Share the journey publicly with transparency, intent, and maybe some jokes

 ## 🛠️ Tech Stack